-The Chairman of INEC must stick to the legal framework of election in Nigeria, that is, attaching much importance to the Constitution of Federal Republic of Nigeria and the Electoral Act of 2010 since it is critical pronouncements to conduct credible, free and fair election in 2011 will remain mere rhetoric.
+The Chairman of INEC must stick to the legal framework of election in Nigeria, that is, attaching much importance to the Constitution of Federal Republic of Nigeria and the Electoral Act of 2010 since it is critical starting point for conducting credible, sustainable and effective elections in Nigeria.
+Without it, government pronouncements to conduct credible, free and fair election in 2011 will remain mere rhetoric.
 The party needs to revert to the fundamental principle of democracy that upholds the equality of man.
-The right of every member must be respected and preserved. conflicts to reduce and fair 2011 elections to be guaranteed.
+The right of every member must be respected and preserved.
+Consensus candidature and candidate selection must be played down in their elections at all levels.
+Whosoever emerges as the elected candidate must be given institutional backing rather than substituting him for a candidate of selective approval.
+There must be a definitive respect for the will of the majority for intra-party conflicts to reduce and free and fair 2011 elections to be quaranteed.